Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Broncos stats and trends

-- Denver has seven wins against the spread in 15 games this season.

-- The Broncos have been underdogs by 5.5 points or more two times this season and covered the spread once.
+- The Broncos have been underdogs by 5.5 points or more two times this year and covered the spread once.

-- Denver has gone over the point total in 20% of its opportunities this year (three times in 15 games with a set point total).
+- Denver's games this season have gone over the point total in 20% of its opportunities (three times in 15 games with a set point total).

-- When Denver scores more than 27.4 points, it is 3-0 against the spread and 3-0 overall.
+- Denver is 3-0 against the spread and 3-0 overall when the team records more than 27.4 points.

-- This season the Broncos have 16 turnovers, four fewer than the Chargers have takeaways (20).
+- The Broncos have 16 giveaways this season, while the Chargers have 20 takeaways.

 Home and road insights

-- In eight home games this year, Los Angeles has hit the over five times.
+- In eight home games this year, Los Angeles has gone over the total five times.

-- This year on the road, Denver is 3-4 against the spread and 3-4 overall.
+- Away from home, Denver is 3-4 overall and 3-4 against the spread.

-- The Broncos are unbeaten ATS (1-0) away from home as 5.5-point underdogs or more.
+- The Broncos are unbeaten ATS (1-0) as 5.5-point underdogs or more away from home.

-- Denver has hit the over once in seven road games this season.
+- In seven road games this year, Denver has gone over the total once.

 Powered by Data Skrive.